 Ingredients:

-- Mirin – This is a Japanese rice wine used in a lot of Asian inspired cooking.
+- Mirin – This is a Japanese rice wine and is a common ingredient used in a lot of Asian inspired cooking.
 It’s got a subtle sweetness and is just one of many ingredients that adds a depth of flavor to pad thai.
+The regular grocery store may have this but if you can’t find it, an asian grocery store will for sure have it.

 - Peanut butter – Smooth, not crunchy!
-Adds richness to the sauce and adds a little body to it.
 The salty, nutty taste gives it the signature flavor.

-- Sriracha – Here’s where most of your heat will come from.
-A delicious sauce that can be added to taste.
+- Sriracha Sauce – A delicious sauce that can be added to taste.
 More sauce means more heat.

 - Brown sugar – Light brown sugar, needed to balance out the salt and sweet.

-- Sesame oil – Divided.
-Needed for sauce and for the saute.
+- Sesame oil – Needed for sauce and for the sauté.

 - Roasted garlic paste – You can also use minced garlic.